ooni/ooni.org/blog/zambia.rst

 has received information from whistle blowers of the presence of such infrastructure.

-The 4th of July, the Zambian website reports
+The 4th of July, the Zambian website reports:

   "They have also installed equipment a Lamya (1) in order to monitor people blogging on a site like yours and also blocking watchdog.
 This is also affecting all the other internet service providers who are using Zamtel as a currier and service provider.
 Also the CODEX (2) which interconnects all ISP is based at Lamya and this has given OP (3) access to all the ISP in Zambia."

 -  Lamya is the location of the ''Zambia'' Telecommunications Company